-Supply and Demand in the Stock Market
+Supply and Demand – Bid/Ask.
+This defines the Stock Market

 Five holders of the stock in company ABC Corp. each have 100 shares.
 Paul wants to sell his shares for $80 a share, Mary wants to sell her 100 shares for $83 a share, Greg is not interested in selling any of his shares right now (being a longer-term investor), Bill wants $85 for each of his shares, and Andrew wants $78 for half his shares, keeping the other half longer term.
 This means there are 350 shares available for purchase as shown in the following table, representing the Supply side of this market.
 Supply and Demand is a facsinating subject!

 Fig. 1 Market Supply